sfaletti/IND320-design-engineering-1/syllabus.md

 ## Course Schedule:

-### Week 1: Intorduction & Subtractive Methodologies
+### Week 1: Introduction & Subtractive Methodologies

 Students will begin the basic principles of milling and other machining processes.
 Whether manual mill via bridgeport 3 axis process, up to modern 6 axis CNC via HAAS etc. EDM “Electrical Discharge Machining (Wire & Plunge)”, its use cases and when one should or should not apply.
 Finally, “turning” via lathes and the benefits of each process.Discuss chip loading on end mills relative to material hardness.